5 questions to ask your PR firm to initiate a measurement conversation

 At Axia Public Relations, we ask our clients specific questions regarding measurement and what numbers are important to their organization.
 We ask these questions during the first meetings with our clients, sometimes even before we sign a contract agreement.

 The responses help us develop SMART objectives for your PR campaign.
-They also reveal the direction of your campaign, your top priorities, and they let us know what you're already measuring in your company.
-There is no way to deem a campaign successful unless you’ve established measurable results.
+They also reveal the direction of your campaign and your top priorities, and they let us know what you're already measuring in your company.
+There is no way to deem a campaign successful unless you’ve first established measurable results.